SageOx

 Domain terminologyTeam Context definitions

-The difference: without SageOx, your AI coworker reads your code and guesses at conventions.
+The difference: Without SageOx, your AI coworker reads your code and guesses at conventions.
 With SageOx, it knows your team chose Postgres JSONB for metadata because the schema isn't stable, that parcel means a geographic unit not a shipping package, and that you use snake_case for API fields.

-Recipe 3: capture session knowledge
+Recipe 2: Capture session knowledge

-# ... work on your feature, debug an issue, refactor a module ...
+... work on your feature, debug an issue, refactor a module ...

 The session transcript — your questions, the AI coworker's reasoning, decisions made — gets committed to your repo's Ledger.
 Future sessions can reference it.